canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 So far so good, the sum is equal to the first element of the list.

-Let's step through the code a few more times until we find the bug:
+7. Keep stepping through the code until you find the bug:

 ```none
 (dlv) step